Dionne-Stratton/timer-app-react-native/README.md

 2. Select **"Share"**
 3. Choose export method (save to device, share via app, etc.)
 4. File is saved as `.bztimer` format
+5. **Note**: Custom categories are preserved for Pro users; Free users will see custom categories mapped to "Uncategorized"

 ### Importing Sessions